swithek/ttlcache/README.md

 func main() {
     cache := ttlcache.New[string, string](
         ttlcache.WithTotalCost[string, string](5120, func(key string, item string) uint64 {
-            // 72 (bytes) represent the memory occupied by the internal structure
+            // 72 (bytes) represent the memory occupied by the *ttlcache.Item structure
             // used to store the new value.
             // 16 (bytes) represent the memory footprint of a string header in Go,
             // as determined by unsafe.Sizeof.
 This includes the metadata for the string,